 You will find the best selection, lowest prices, and most information by purchasing a digital camera online.
 Following are several reputable sites that faculty members have used over the years.
 You might start by checking the sites that provide a buying guide and reviews first (http://reviews.cnet.com/) and then look at Bizrate (www.bizrate.com), Epinions (http://www.epinions.com) or Price Grabber (http://www.pricegrabber.com) to see who offers the least expensive price after you have selected the model you desire.
 With a little research, you can find an excellent resolution digital camera for a reasonable price.

 You might also want to purchase additional storage for your camera.
 Most come with a CompactFlash, SmartMedia or other PC cards, but usually, this is not large enough to store many photos.

 +Just a note, if you are planning on taking Photography courses you will need a digital SLR (single lens reflex) camera for Sophomore Photography.
 If you do buy DSLR you should consider purchasing a protective UV filter for your lens.
 Of course, these items do not need to be purchased for this school year.

 ++Another note: We have found that while cellphone cameras are improving they still do not provide the print quality that you will need for the course.

 Many times you will be asked to print out images from your digital camera or the internet and bring them to the class the next day.
 It is often difficult to find a color printer on campus for this purpose.
 We recommend that you purchase or bring with you a color inkjet printer that prints at least 8.5 x 11.
 Printers have come way down in price and sometimes are bundled with a computer purchase.
-You might also considering purchasing one together with your roommate.
+You might also be considering purchasing one together with your roommate.
 Excellent choices would be any inexpensive Canon, HP or Epson printer.
 Remember to purchase extra cartridges, they are much cheaper online and you will run out!